Outsourced Accounting & Tax for Legal & Professional Services

 What if I've had a bad offshore experience before?

 Most bad experiences come from generic staff with no legal accounting training.
 Trust accounting is "often cited as one of the biggest headache for small and mid-sized firms" per LeanLaw – generic bookkeeping knowledge is explicitly insufficient.
-Our 30-day pilot guarantee lets you test risk-free with full refund if quality doesn't meet your standards.
+Our 30-day pilot guarantee lets you test risk-free with a free replacement if quality doesn't meet your standards.

 What legal software do you work with?

-We train on whatever your clients use – Clio, LeanLaw, Tabs3, CosmoLex, LEAP, MyCase, and PracticePanther for practice management.
+We train on whatever software you use – Clio, LeanLaw, Tabs3, CosmoLex, LEAP, MyCase, and PracticePanther for practice management.
 On the accounting side: QuickBooks, Xero, Sage Intacct, NetSuite, and all major tax platforms.
-Legal AI adoption jumped from 11% to 30% in one year per the ABA – we adapt as your clients' tech stack evolves.
+Legal AI adoption jumped from 11% to 30% in one year per the ABA – we adapt as your tech stack evolves.

-Scale your legal practice without the compliance risk
+Scale your legal accounting without the compliance risk

-Get a tailored assessment for your law firm clients.
+Get a tailored assessment for your trust accounting and matter-based billing workload.
 We'll show you exactly what we can handle, how we'd fit into your workflow, and what results to expect.